Soonwang1988/pretrained_audio_features/README.md

 2. **Audio Preprocessing**
    - Resamples audio to 16 kHz.
    - Converts stereo to mono if needed.
-   - Applies dB gain augmentations.
+   - Applies dB gain augmentations if needed.

 3. **Feature Extraction**
    - Processes audio in chunks with buffer zones.